phaustin/quantecon-example/book/docs/writing_good_code.md

 ## An Example of Poor Code

-Let\'s have a look at some poorly written code.
+Let's have a look at some poorly written code.

 The job of the code is to generate and plot time series of the simplified Solow model